 It’s Happening Here: Strategic Location

-Our two-county region offers an ideal location.
+Our region offers an ideal location.
 A population of nearly 75,000,000 is reachable within a 500 mile radius.
 We have available industrial sites near state and interstate highways in both counties, allowing easy access to major metropolitan markets.

 Located midway between Chicago and Minneapolis/St. Paul on the Midwest’s High-Tech IQ corridor, Jefferson County sits between Dane and Waukesha, two of the wealthiest counties in the state, with Interstate 94 and WI Highway 26 running through it.
-In Dodge County, just to the north, Interstate 41 runs through the upper eastern portion of the county.
-US Highway 151 cuts diagonally across the county and WI-26 bisects the county, all providing access to Interstates 90/39 and 94.

-Both Jefferson and Dodge counties offer easy access to Milwaukee, Chicago, Madison and Minneapolis/St. Paul, at a cost significantly less than any one of those cities.
+We offer easy access to Milwaukee, Chicago, Madison and Minneapolis/St. Paul, at a cost significantly less than any one of those cities.
 Cut your costs and improve your reach in our region.

 It’s Happening Here: Infrastructure